unleaktrade/generate_keypair/README.md

 ## 🛡️ Security Notes

-- This tool **prints private keys to stdout**, which is not secure for production use.
+- This tool **prints secret keys to stdout**, which is not secure for production use.
   Only use it for local development, testing, or when generating keys for temporary purposes.
 - Avoid redirecting output to files unless you plan to **securely store** or **encrypt** them afterward.
 - For production-grade key management, prefer: